openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

    do so, select **Settings**, and then enter text in the **Display Name** field.

+   Each HTML template supplies a default display name.
+Changing the default to a unique, descriptive display name can help you and your learners identify course content quickly and accurately.
+If you delete the default display name and do not enter your own identifying name, the platform supplies "html" for you.

    To return to the visual editor, select **Editor**.

 #.
 Select **Save**.